Follow the steps below to troubleshoot an issue with a commercially-produced disc:

 Note: If the issue doesn't occur, the previous disc is faulty.
 Otherwise, continue with the troubleshooting steps.

 Note: If your device doesn't have a RESET button, or steps to reset the memory:

 - Unplug the power cord and remove the batteries, if applicable.

 - Let your device sit for a couple of minutes without power.

 - Plug the power cord back to in to the AC power outlet.

 - If the disc still won't play, open the disc compartment, and let your device sit for about one hour to allow any moisture condensation to evaporate.

 - If your device doesn't play any of the discs, the laser pick up may be dirty.

 IMPORTANT: CD or DVD player lens cleaners are not recommended.
 Only a factory-trained technician can clean the lenses.

 If the issue still occurs, repair may be required.
-Begin the procedure to send your Sony product into a Sony facility to be repaired.
+Go to Product Repair.